-PREVENTION — There is no vaccine for prevention of Zika virus infection, but a vaccine is under development.
+There is no vaccine for prevention of Zika virus infection, but multiple promising vaccine candidates are under investigation.

-●Avoid travel to areas with mosquito transmission of Zika virus – Given an association between Zika virus exposure during pregnancy and congenital microcephaly, pregnant women should avoid or consider postponing travel to areas below 6500 ft (2000 m) where mosquito transmission of Zika virus is ongoing, unless the need for travel is essential [15,80-85].
+●Avoid travel to areas with mosquito transmission of Zika virus – Given an association between Zika virus exposure during pregnancy and congenital microcephaly, pregnant women should avoid or consider postponing travel to areas where mosquito transmission of Zika virus is ongoing, unless the need for travel is essential [19,103-108].

-Updates regarding the geographic distribution of Zika virus may be viewed at the United States Centers for Disease Control and Prevention website and the Pan American Health Organization/World Health Organization website.
+Updates regarding the geographic distribution of Zika virus, including travel restrictions for pregnant women, may be viewed at the United States Centers for Disease Control and Prevention website and the Pan American Health Organization/World Health Organization website.
 The geographic distribution of Zika virus infection is evolving and discussed further elsewhere.
 (See "Zika virus infection: An overview", section on 'Geographic distribution'.)

 ●Adhere to standard infection precautions, especially if the pregnant woman is a health care worker who has exposure to blood, semen, and other potentially infectious materials, including laboratory specimens/samples.
 (See 'Nosocomial transmission' above.)

-Women planning pregnancy — Reproductive-age women and men in affected areas should be informed about the risks of transmission of Zika virus, the consequences of Zika virus infection in pregnancy, and consideration of the possibility of delaying pregnancy.
-Women planning pregnancy should minimize their risk of exposure to Zika virus, similar to pregnant women (see 'Pregnant women' above).
-Women and men who live in areas with active Zika virus transmission and who experience symptoms of Zika virus disease should be tested for Zika virus infection: Men with results that indicate recent Zika virus or unspecified flavivirus infection should wait at least six months from symptom onset to attempt conception with their partner and women with these results should wait at least eight weeks from symptom onset before attempting conception .
+Women and men who experience symptoms of Zika virus disease should be tested for Zika virus infection: Men with results that indicate recent Zika virus or unspecified flavivirus infection should wait at least six months from symptom onset before attempting conception with their partner and women with these results should wait at least eight weeks from symptom onset before attempting to conceive .